 We call them “Christmas carols,” but they are really Christian hymns celebrating the incarnation of our Lord and Savior.
 For a few weeks each December, these profound songs of worship become a ubiquitous part of the holiday atmosphere.
 Our society’s pervasive interest in them provides us with a unique opportunity to share the gospel.
 It is the perfect time to explain the meaning of these songs to those who don’t know Christ.

 Today’s post is just one example of how the content of Christmas carols can be used to share the good news of the gospel.
-It is adapted from an evangelistic message I put together a couple holiday seasons ago.
 Whether you follow a format like this or not, be sure to make the most of this Christmas season—sharing the truth of God’s grace with unbelieving friends and family.

 The carols that we sing each year do such a magnificent job of underscoring who Jesus is and why He came.
 It makes me sad, really, when I hear secular musicians singing Christmas carols; the irony strikes me about how these musicians, who make no claim to believe in Jesus, sing these beautiful songs about His birth.
 Yet, the reality is that they have no idea what they are singing about.

 Perhaps you are in a similar place, familiar with the tunes of the great Christmas carols because you’ve heard them every winter season.
 But you’ve never stopped to consider their lyrics.
 Let’s consider some of these great songs and the profound truths they proclaim.

 In O Holy Night, we are reminded that the world was “in sin and error pining,” wasting away until our dear Savior “appeared and the soul felt [the] worth” of His salvation.